Expert Laura Thomas on breaking fad diets with intuitive eating

 So, how do we get off this merry-go-round?
 Intuitive eating is a process that has caught the attention of nutritionists, dietitians, and researchers as a viable alternative.
 To help us get unstuck; helping us make peace with food, our bodies, and ultimately ourselves.

-My new book, Just Eat It; How Intuitive Eating Can Help You Get Your Shit Together Around Food, is a practical guide that walks you through the principles of intuitive eating and teaches you how to apply them.
+My book, Just Eat It is a practical guide that walks you through the principles of intuitive eating and teaches you how to apply them.
 It helps you reconnect with your innate signals for hunger fullness, pleasure and satisfaction, and help you find a balance of foods that feels nourishing without being restrictive or leaving you feeling deprived.
 It also addresses topics like mindful eating and what emotional eating really means so you can find a mind-body balance, and maybe even get your shit together around food.

 In this episode of Book Break, Emma chats to Laura Thomas about intuitive eating and her book Just Eat It, and they discuss their favourite books for people who hate New Year's resolutions.